ecostech/viatom-ble/README.md

 # viatom-ble
-Python script to read sensor values over BLE from Viatom ring oxygen (SpO2) monitors.
+Python script to read sensor values over BLE from Viatom wearable ring oxygen (SpO2) monitors.

 Reads values once every 2 second and logs to console or log file.
-Also publishes values to an MQTT broker if configured.
+Also publishes values to an MQTT broker if so configured.

 ## Compatability
 Tested against a Viatom model PO3 (Wellue KidsO2) during development.